DusanMadar/TorIpChanger/README.md

   --tor-password TOR_PASSWORD
                         Tor controller password (default: "") --tor-address TOR_ADDRESS
-                        IP address of the Tor controller (default: 127.0.0.1) --tor-port TOR_PORT   Port number of the Tor controller (default: 9051) --new-ip-max-attempts NEW_IP_MAX_ATTEMPTS
+                        IP address or resolvable hostname of the Tor controller (default: 127.0.0.1) --tor-port TOR_PORT   Port number of the Tor controller (default: 9051) --new-ip-max-attempts NEW_IP_MAX_ATTEMPTS
-                        Get new IP attemps limit (default: 10)
+                        Get new IP attempts limit (default: 10)

 ```

 To be able to change Tor' IP remotely with `toripchanger_server`: